Structure of TPA Poland

-*Baker Tilly Woroszylska Legal Sp. k. operating under the name Baker Tilly Woroszylska Legal is a member of the global network of Baker Tilly International Limited, the members of which are separate and independent legal entities.
+*Baker Tilly Gajda Legal Sp. k. operating under the name Baker Tilly Legal Polandis a member of the global network of Baker Tilly International Limited, the members of which are separate and independent legal entities.

 Privacy and cookies policy of the www.tpa-group.pl service

-For organizational and technical matters please contact the Data Controller is possible at the e-mail address: email@example.com
+For organizational and technical matters please contact the Data Controller at the following email address: email@example.com

 Users who use the services provided electronically via the Service are requested to provide personal data voluntarily.
 The Data Controller processes the collected data under article 6 clause 1, paragraph a) of the Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016, on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.